DarkPlacesEngine/DarkPlaces/README.md

 ### [Matrix](https://matrix.org/docs/guides/introduction)
 [![#darkplaces:matrix.org](https://img.shields.io/matrix/darkplaces:matrix.org?color=660000&label=%23darkplaces%3Amatrix.org)](https://matrix.to/#/#darkplaces:matrix.org)

+## Downloading and running

+Linux x86_64 builds are available in [GitHub CI](https://github.com/DarkPlacesEngine/darkplaces/actions?query=branch%3Amaster) artifacts.

+More complete builds are available in [xonotic.org](https://beta.xonotic.org/autobuild/) engine zips.
+These support Windows, Linux and macOS, and include the current libraries needed for all features.

+DarkPlaces supports many Quake-based games and you can select which it will run by renaming the executable so it's prefixed with the game's name, for example `rogue-sdl.exe`, or by passing a cmdline argument such as `-rogue`.
+The supported list and related details are defined in [com_game.c](https://github.com/DarkPlacesEngine/darkplaces/blob/master/com_game.c).

 ## Build instructions (WIP)

 These instructions are adequate for Quake, but for Xonotic please refer to [its wiki](https://gitlab.com/xonotic/xonotic/-/wikis/Compiling).